nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Confirmation Requirement:**

-* A confirmation window will appear before clearing all contacts in MediContact, asking you to confirm if you are sure you want to proceed.
+* A confirmation window will appear before clearing all patient contacts in MediContact, asking you to confirm if you are sure you want to proceed.
 You must select `OK` to clear the address book.
 If you select `Cancel`, the action will be aborted, and the address book will remain unchanged.